kamaradclimber/hydrao-dump/README.md

 With a bit of scripting we can short-circuit the long feedback loop "app on the phone" -> move the dump on computer -> analysis with wireshark.
 Use the `./receiver.py` script to make a dump from a computer.
+This script is slowly evolving to run as a service which sends data to a MQTT broker in the format expected by Home Assistant discovery